tibs/markup-history/markup-history-extended-notes.rst

     </section>
   </article>

-- DocBook before 4.1 - SGML with a DTD
-- DocBook from 4.1 but before 5 - SGML/XML with a DTD
+Before Docbook 5, it was an SGML language, defined by a DTD.

-- 2005 DocBook 5 and later - XML with a RELAX NG schema, with rule-based validation for some constraints using Schematron
+DocBook 5 is an XML language, formally defined by a RELAX NG schema with rule-based validation for some constraints using Schematron.

 An example of Docbook 5 (taken from wikipedia):